-- Policy A: Land owners shall be encouraged to retain or preserve large parcels of undeveloped land as open space under the provisions of the open space taxation program. - Policy B: The County shall carefully consider the feasibility of all methods for the preservation of open space as the opportunities arise. - Policy C: The County, through regulations in its land use code, shall continue to prescribe a maximum lot coverage in those areas designated DEVELOPMENT. - Policy D: All planned developments and subdivisions in the Clatsop Plains planning area designated RURAL LANDS shall cluster land uses and designate areas as permanent common open space.
-No reversionary clause shall be permitted in common open space.
-The minimum percentage of common open space shall be 30%, excluding roads and property under water.
+Policy A: All planned developments and subdivisions in the Clatsop Plains planning area designated RURAL LANDS shall cluster land uses and designate areas as permanent common open space.
 The clustering of dwellings in small numbers and the provision of common open space assures good utilization of land, increased environmental amenities, maintenance of a low density semi-rural character, maintenance of natural systems (dunes, wetlands), and may be used as an open space buffer between the residential use and adjacent military lands, agricultural or forest uses.
-This policy shall apply in all RURAL LANDS areas in the Clatsop Plains except for the area commonly known as Surf Pines.
-Clustering shall be prohibited in the area known as Surf Pines.
-Surf Pines is further described by the following description (see Appendix B) and map.